-Punakha is the least elevated of Bhutan's central valleys and famous for its benign climate in which fruit trees flourish within sight of the snow-crested Himalayan Mountains.
-The valley is about 3 hours drive from Thimphu town and is famous for the picturesque Punakha Dzong which is one of the most photogenic Dzongs of Bhutan.
+Punakha is the least elevated of Bhutan's central valleys and is famous for its benign climate in which fruit trees flourish within sight of the snow-crested Himalayan Mountains.
+The valley is about 3 hour's drive from Thimphu town and is famous for the picturesque Punakha Dzong which is one of the most photogenic Dzongs in Bhutan.

 Punakha is a Dzongkhag (district) in Bhutan.
 The Dzong (Fortress) located close to Kuruthang town is also the ancient capital of Bhutan.

 All tourists need to get special permission for visiting Punakha which is issued from Thimphu.
 From Thimphu, the Dechhem Lam (Road) will take you to Simtokha from where tourists have to take a diversion towards the north.
 The road from Simtokha winds into pine forests and through small villages for 20 Kms and then opens miraculously onto the northern ridge of the mountains.
 About 30 km from Thimphu you would be passing through Dochula, a 3150-meter pass which is also the highest point in the drive.
 The view over the Himalayas at Dochula pass, at 10500 feet (3150m), is one of the most spectacular in all of Bhutan.
 Within sight of the alpine snow is a magnificent canvas of colour - a profusion of red, pink, white, yellow and purple rhododendron blossoms splashed amongst the soft green of wild herbs, and forest trees.
 The road throughout has dense virgin forests on both sides.
 From Pajo a left turn would soon take to you Punakha.